Last-Men-Standing/blueview-database/README.md

 <h2 align="center">Database Management System for BlueView </h2>

-> This repository contains SQl and corresponding scripts to setup and populate the database for BlueView
+> This repository contains SQL and corresponding scripts to setup and populate the database for BlueView

 _Authored by:_